-D. Detecting Type-N, $N \ge 2$, Exact Prefix Hijacks
+5.4 Detecting Type-N, N≥2, Exact Prefix Hijacks

-Detecting Type-N, $N \geq 2$, hijacking events requires a different approach than Type-0/1 events, since the operator might not be aware of all its 2^{nd} , 3^{rd} , ... hop neighbors.
-To this end, ARTEMIS (i) detects all suspicious Type-N, $N \geq 2$, events, i.e., when new AS-links7 appear in routes towards the operator's prefixes, (ii) filters out as many legitimate events as possible, and (iii) augments alerts with information about the estimated impact of the remaining suspicious events.
+Detecting Type-N, $N \geq 2$ , hijacking events requires a different approach than Type-0/1 events, since the operator might not be aware of all its $2^{nd}$ , $3^{rd}$ , ... hop neighbors.
+To this end, ARTEMIS (i) detects all suspicious Type-N, $N \geq 2$ , events, i.e., when new links appear in routes towards the operator's prefixes, (ii) filters out as many legitimate events as possible, and (iii) augments alerts with information about the estimated impact of the remaining suspicious events.

-Specifically, ARTEMIS uses a configurable two-stage detection approach, where the operator can trade detection speed ($Stage\ I$) for increased accuracy and impact estimation ($Stage\ 2$). $Stage\ I$ detects all potential hijacking events as soon as they are observed by a monitor (i.e., typically with few seconds latency), filters out benign events based on information that is available at detection time, and generates alerts for suspicious events.
-An optional $Stage\ 2$ collects additional information within a (configurable) time window T{s2} following the detection from $Stage\ I$, in order to (a) increase the chance of filtering out a benign event, and (b) provide the operator with an estimate of the impact of the event in case it is still recognized as suspicious.
+Specifically, ARTEMIS uses a configurable two-stage detection approach, where the operator can trade detection speed ( $Stage\ 1$ ) for increased accuracy and impact estimation ( $Stage\ 2$ ). $Stage\ 1$ detects all potential hijacking events as soon as they are observed by a monitor (i.e., typically with few seconds latency), filters out benign events based on information that is available at detection time, and generates alerts for suspicious events.
+An optional $Stage\ 2$ collects additional information within a (configurable) time window $T{s2}$ following the detection from $Stage\ 1$ , in order to (a) increase the chance of filtering out a benign event, and (b) provide the operator with an estimate of the impact of the event in case it is still recognized as suspicious.

+5.4.1 Stage 1

-- 1) Stage 1: For Type-N, $N \ge 2$, detection, ARTEMIS stores locally the following lists of directed AS-links (with related metadata): - previously verified AS-links list: all the AS-links that appear in a path towards an owned prefix and have been verified by ARTEMIS in the past.
+For Type-N, $N \ge 2$ , detection, ARTEMIS stores locally the following lists of directed AS-links (with related metadata):